AY2425S2-CS2113-T11b-3/tp/docs/DeveloperGuide.md

 **Expected**: Message indicating that the task list is empty.

 **Test case**: `task list` (after adding multiple tasks)
-**Expected**: List displays all tasks with their completion status, due date, and time.
+**Expected**: List displays all tasks with their completion status, due date, and time, as well as total number of tasks in the list currently.

 ## Shift List